Skip to content

 • Remove the protective case or grip (if attached any) from your Apple Watch.

-• Do not use Apple Watch while charging.
+• Do not use the Apple Watch while charging.

-Apple Watch comes with Magnetic Fast Charger to USB-C Cable (on Series 7) or a regular Magnetic Cable (on Series 6 and older models), which must be plugged into an adapter.
-The watch will charge slowly if you’re using a slow wattage adapter.
+Apple Watch comes with a Magnetic Fast Charger to USB-C Cable (on Series 7 and newer) or a regular Magnetic Cable (on Series 6 and older models), which must be plugged into an adapter.
+The watch will charge slowly if you’re using a slow-wattage adapter.

-We suggest getting the Apple 20W adapter which would suffice for your iPhone and Apple Watch.
+We suggest getting the Apple 20W adapter, which would suffice for your iPhone and Apple Watch.
 You can also use a MagSafe Duo Charger or Magnetic Charging Dock- both are sold separately.
-Links for the charger are given below.
+Links to the charger are given below.

 Make sure the back of your Apple Watch and the magnetic charging dock are clean.
 If there’s any dirt or liquid, wipe it away gently with a microfibre cloth.
-And then, try charging the smartwatch.
-If there’s water or debris, the Apple Watch may not charge properly.
+And then try charging the smartwatch.
+The Apple Watch may not charge properly if there’s water or debris.
 Also, remove any plastic wrap from both sides of the charger.

 • Try a different Magnetic Charging Cable or USB-C Magnetic Fast Charging Cable and Power Adapter.